survivejs/webpack-book/manuscript/developing/05_composing_configuration.md

 * Push configuration to a library, which you then consume.
 Example: [HenrikJoreteg/hjs-webpack](https://www.npmjs.com/package/hjs-webpack).
 * Maintain configuration within a single file and branch there and by relying on the `--env` parameter.

 These approaches can be combined.
 You can end up with a higher level configuration that’s then composed of smaller parts.
-Those parts could go to a library which you then use through npm making it easy to consume the same configuration across multiple projects.
+Those parts could go to a library which you then use through npm making it possible to consume the same configuration across multiple projects.

 We will use this approach in the book to discuss different techniques. *webpack.config.js* will maintain higher level configuration while *webpack.parts.js* will contain the building blocks.